avocadobravado/portfolio/README.md

 * Media queries for navigation
 * Add more circles to HTML canvas
 * Add random color to HTML canvas circles
+* Home link for small screen size in navigation